open-compensation-token-license/license-token-website/wikisrc/open-source-patronage.md

 - **Quality and Security**: More resources lead to enhanced testing, documentation, and security patches.
 - **Innovation**: Developers are empowered to create new features and tools, benefitting the community.

+For more on the impact, visit [open-source project sponsorship impact](https://www.license-token.com/wiki/open-source-project-sponsorship-impact).

 ---

 ### **Challenges in Patronage**

 Despite its benefits, patronage is often unevenly distributed.
 High-profile projects (e.g., [React](https://react.dev/) or [Kubernetes](https://kubernetes.io/)) tend to attract significant funding, while smaller but essential projects struggle for support.
 Raising awareness through platforms such as [FOSS Fund](https://fossfund.org/) and encouraging more organizations to sponsor developers are critical to addressing this imbalance.
+To understand these challenges better, see [open-source funding challenges](https://www.license-token.com/wiki/open-source-funding-challenges).

 By supporting open-source developer patronage, individuals and organizations can ensure the development and maintenance of high-quality software that benefits everyone.